simenv/Quicksort-with-lists---Random-pivot/README.md

 The character array should look like this: char String_array[] = {“one\0two\0three\0”};

-I've used a struct to hold all information about each word in the string.
+I've used structs to store the information about each word in the string.
 The struct looks like this:

 struct word{